 Now is the time to open the rest of discussion.
 After you have done one or a combination of all of the above tactics, share your own opinion, experience, or retort.

-Listening with intent and without prejudice will foster understanding, learning promote higher emotional intelligence, and makes you a better conversationalist, and dare I say it, human.
+Listening with intent and without prejudice will foster understanding, learning and promote higher emotional intelligence, and makes you a better conversationalist, and dare I say it, human.

 When you have a shot at engaging in a meaningful or lively conversation, do so in a respectful, joyful, and productive manner.
 To develop your people skills try these active listening techniques for both face to face and online conversations.

 Remember, mavens; practice makes progress.
 Practice active listening to enhance life and soft skills.